redeclipse/community/TheAssassin/systemd/README.md

     # optional: leave the redeclipse user shell
     exit

-As you might guess from its name, `redeclipse-NAME.service` is a template.
-This way, you can run multiple Red Eclipse servers in parallel.

-`NAME` should be substituted with a descriptive identifier.

-First, create some server home directories (where the configuration goes for example):
+To continue, create some server home directories (where the configuration goe for example):

     # get a shell for the redeclipse user
     sudo -sHu redeclipse